Afternoon: 4-5 p.m. Registration in the hotel lobby. At 5:30 p.m. is a complimentary glass of wine or soft drink at the lounge in the hotel.

 Activity note: Walking 1 mile during the afternoon.
 Seats available at field trips sites.
 Climbing stairs to photo gallery at First Presbyterian Church.
 Elevator under repair.
 Standing to watch 20-minute Christmas parade.

 Breakfast: Breakfast will be in the hotel breakfast room beginning at 7 a.m.

 Morning: Enjoy learning about "The Mississippi: A River of Change" by the author of a new book about the subject.
-Then learn about Christmas in wealthy Natchez in the 19th and 20 centuries.
-Next be entranced by the William Johnson story of Free Blacks in Natchez.
+Then learn about Christmas in wealthy Natchez in the 19th and 20th centuries.

 Lunch: A buffet luncheon is at the hotel.

-Afternoon: Walk to the nearby William Johnson House, built in the mid 1800s by the famous Free Black of Natchez, for a study trip through time.
+Afternoon: Stroll two blocks along the top of the Mississippi River Bluff from the Natchez Grand Hotel to visit historic Rosalie (1822), a National Historic Landmark mansion in downtown Natchez, decorated for the holidays.
+Then walk to the nearby William Johnson House, built in the mid 1800s by the famous Free Black of Natchez, for a study trip through time.
 Exhibits and interactive history booths take you to the lives of people who literally lived between two worlds.
-Then revel in the hundreds of historic photographs of Natchez from 1850s to 1950s at a permanent exhibit at Natchez in Historic Photographs.
+Then go one block to revel in the hundreds of historic photographs of Natchez from 1850s to 1950s at a permanent exhibit at Natchez in Historic Photographs.
 Enjoy a hometown Christmas parade just outside the hotel.
-Wind up the day with complimentary wine at the hotel.
+Wind up the day with complimentary wine or soft drink at the hotel.